 12. Use email automation to educate and engage with your audience

-13. Use a chatbot to help people find what they are looking for faster
+13. Use a chatbot to help people find what they need faster

 14. Create a strong offer people can’t refuse